-Hoodia Gordonii – This is another ingredient that dieters should just skip, because there’s just no science to back up claims.
-As offered up by the Journal of Clinical Pharmacy and Therapeutics, “A literature search was conducted using Medline, EMBASE, the Cochrane Library, Natural Medicines Comprehensive Database and IPA from inception to March 2009.
-The internet, files of the authors and bibliographies of articles were searched for additional references.
-No published, peer-reviewed randomized controlled trials examining efficacy of Hoodia were found.”
+This is another ingredient that dieters should just skip because there’s just no science to back up claims.
+Regarding hoodia, the Journal of Clinical Pharmacy and Therapeutics concluded, “no published, peer-reviewed randomized controlled trials examining efficacy of Hoodia were found.”

-Glucomannan – We’re on the fence with this one.
 Glucomannan is a water-soluble fiber that can expand in the stomach, leaving the dieter with less room for food when taken before a meal.
-According to a research report co-authored by Russell S. Phillips, M.D.
-(Harvard Medical School), many “products contain sources of soluble fiber, which…could absorb water within the gut, causing increased satiety and lower caloric intake.
-Fiber also may improve control of diabetes and hyperlipidemia, two common comorbidities in patients with obesity.”
+According to Russell S. Phillips, M.D.
+(Harvard Medical School), many “products contain sources of soluble fiber, which…could absorb water within the gut, causing increased satiety and lower caloric intake.”

 At no point in time should the dieter risk overall health and well-being with a diet supplement.
 Ingredients that can be unsafe for some include synephrine, caffeine, DMAA, ephedra and yohimbe.
 Side effects have been reported by science and in ingredient reviews.

-Caffeine – This is a clinically proven weight-loss ingredient, but that doesn’t mean it is safe for everyone.
-The upper safety limit for caffeine is about 400mg per day and some companies push that limit.
-Imagine taking a supplement with 250mg of caffeine.
-Add that to your two cups of coffee in the morning (200mg – 400mg) and that healthy bottle of green tea in the afternoon (40mg) and you’ve consumed upwards of 690mg of caffeine.
+This is a clinically proven weight-loss ingredient.
 According to the National Institutes of Health Office of Dietary Supplements, “Safety concerns not usually reported at doses less than 400 mg/day for adults, significant safety concerns at higher doses.”
-Some potential side effects include insomnia, nervousness, jitters, heart palpitations and muscle tremors, based on ingredient reviews.
+Some potential side effects include insomnia, nervousness, jitters, and increased heart rate.